When you’re expecting a new little one, you get tons of advice about all the baby must haves.

-When I was pregnant, Ty read the book for a few minutes in bed every night, and he’d speak up every now and then to share any interesting tidbits he came across.
+When I was pregnant, my husband read the book for a few minutes in bed every night, and he’d speak up every now and then to share any interesting tidbits he came across.
 I loved that I didn’t have to figure out everything on my own, and he loved being involved and informed.
 Score!

 - Swaddle sack – Swaddling recreates the cozy feeling of being inside the womb and calms babies.
 But most babies tend to break free of even the tightest blanket, so save yourself the headache and go straight for a swaddle sack.

 - Shusher – White noise reminds babies of being in the womb, which is a must for getting them to sleep…and keeping them asleep.
 Enter: The Baby Shusher.

 Becoming a new parent is stressful, and many new parents carry that tension in their body.
 To add to that, carrying a baby for hours on end and not sleeping well puts even more stress on the body.

 A massage can do wonders to relieve stress and tension, but leaving the house to get an hour-long massage probably isn’t in the cards for dad—unless he wants a mutiny on his hands for leaving the new mom at home while he tra-la-la’s off to get professionally pampered.

 Instead, give the dad-to-be a handheld massager so he can work through tension in his neck and shoulders whenever he’s feeling stressed.
 But here’s the kicker: Get one that actually works.
 Many handheld massagers are weak or don’t last long before they stop working, but this one is used by professional athletes:

 The Theragun Mini is a smaller portable version of the original Theragun that’s all the rage with pro basketball players.
 My husband has had his Theragun Mini for a couple years now, and it’s still going strong.
 He loves it!